More Than Attention: Intention as Governance Primitive for Autonomous Agents

 "Attention enabled execution.
 Intention enables governance."

 The transformer revolution was unlocked by attention as a primitive for information processing.
-The governance revolution for autonomous agents requires intention as a primitive for alignment.
+The governance revolution for autonomous agents requires Intent Specification as a primitive for alignment.

 Full Paper